kimh/clojure-by-example/source/index.md

 <br>

-To repeat something over and over again, you use `repeatedly`.
+To repeat something over and over again, use `repeatedly`.
 We are passing an anonymous function `(fn [] (println "hi!"))` because the second argument must be a function.